Meditation Guidance & Coaching

 What if meditation is simply about getting real?

 Notice what's true in this moment.
+Perhaps there's curiosity.
+Excitement.
+Restlessness.
+Boredom.

 Meditation, in its essence, isn't something you do.
 It's what remains when you stop trying to add or subtract anything from this moment.
+Nothing requires less effort than being what you already are.

 Offerings